Welcome to Riverside Inverclyde's website !

 Employment generation is a big priority for ri moving forward.
 This will be achieved through various means:

-To build upon this, ri and Inverclyde Council will be developing a Joint Operating 2 Year Plan to maximise investment opportunities for the private sector.
+To build upon this, ri and Inverclyde Council are developing a Joint Operating Plan 2014-2017 to maximise investment opportunities for the private sector.

 So, the work continues to best deliver for Inverclyde !
-In the latter part of 2013, encouraged by the highly successful speculative office developments at Riverside Business Park in Greenock (with both Clyde View and Ben Lomond View fully let), ri will complete two speculative light industrial units at Kelburn Business Park, Port Glasgow (a 6.45 ha site just 15 minutes from Glasgow Airport); and Phases 1 & 2 of the refurbishment of the East Wing of the Custom House into office accommodation.
+In early 2014, encouraged by the highly successful speculative office developments at Riverside Business Park in Greenock (with both Clyde View and Ben Lomond View fully let), ri completes two speculative light industrial units at Kelburn Business Park, Port Glasgow (a 6.45 ha site just 15 minutes from Glasgow Airport); and Phases 1 & 2 of the refurbishment of the East Wing of the Custom House into office accommodation.
 The advancing of these projects ensures that ri continues its contribution to facilitating the generation and safeguarding of employment within Inverclyde.

 Additionally, there are development opportunities for up to 70,000 square feet of bespoke office accommodation at Cartsburn, Greenock (on the arterial A8 dual carriageway); and further space for bespoke industrial units at Kelburn Business Park.

-David Wilson continued “It’s full steam ahead for Riverside Inverclyde as we enter into the exciting second half of ri’s planned operational lifespan, with adverts appearing soon for the role of Chair, and thereafter for Chief Executive to drive things forward and continue the very positive and highly visible regeneration of the area. ”
+David Wilson continued “It’s full steam ahead for Riverside Inverclyde as we enter into the exciting second half of ri’s planned operational lifespan and continue to drive forward the very positive and highly visible regeneration of the area. ”